CreworkTeam/b2b-website/src/content/blogs/What Features Should an MVP Include.md

 ---

-## Step One

-Identify the Primary User Problem
+## Step One: Identify the Primary User Problem

 Your MVP must solve one clear problem.
 A product that tries to solve three problems solves none.